This easy mixed berry freezer jam recipe features the perfect combination of strawberries and blackberries and is a great way to enjoy summer berries!

 And though this berry freezer jam is a gift on its own, you really ought to throw in the free printable gift tag to go with it.
 Nothing says “you’re my favorite” like a gift tag that incorporates Strawberry Shortcake’s favorite word.

 Oh, and I’m a huge fan of simple canning jars that don’t have the two-piece lids.
-These Golden Spoon mason jars are a “sweet” option if you want to give jars of this freezer jam recipe to others.
-I also love using plastic food storage containers like these Rubbermaid TakeAlongs for freezer jam.
+Golden Spoon mason jars are a “sweet” option if you want to give jars of this freezer jam recipe to others.
+I also love using plastic food storage containers like Rubbermaid TakeAlongs for freezer jam.

 Here’s what you’ll need to make the LEGO gift tags: